munachimso-victor/Load_Balancing_Simulation/README.md

 This mode is really useful when it comes to testing the various capabilities of the Simulation

 These options Include:
-Add a connection => Manually or Auotmatically, Single or Multiple Connections Remove a connection  => Specific or Random or All
-View a report on computers connected to servers
-View a report on the  Total Load on all the servers
+=>Add a connection: Manually or Auotmatically, Single or Multiple Connections =>Remove a connection: Specific or Random or All =>View a report on computers connected to servers =>View a report on the  Total Load on all the servers